Gary Myers (actor)

-Gary Myers (born 22 July 1941 at Wiluna, Western Australia) is a model and actor, best known as the original "Milk Tray Man" in the long-running television advertising campaign for the Cadbury chocolates that ran from 1968 until 1984.
-He appeared in a total of 11 Milk Tray advertisements, one of which was filmed at Blue Grotto in Malta.
+Gary Myers (born 22 July 1941) is an Australian model and actor.
+Born in Perth, he is best known as the original "Milk Tray Man" action hero in the long-running television advertisements for Cadbury's Milk Tray, a role he played from 1968 to 1984.
+He appeared in either 11 or 13 Milk Tray advertisements, one of which was filmed at Blue Grotto in Malta.